sanskarpan/distributed-file-storage/checklist.md

-# Distributed File Storage Project - Analysis & Improvement Checklist
+# Distributed File Storage Project - Improvement Checklist

 ## Project Overview
 This is a distributed file storage system built in Go that demonstrates peer-to-peer file sharing with encryption and replication.
 The system consists of multiple nodes that can store, replicate, and retrieve files across the network.

 ## Current State Analysis

-### ✅ What's Working
+### What's Working
 - **Core P2P Communication**: TCP-based transport layer with proper peer management
 - **File Storage**: Content-addressable storage (CAS) with SHA1-based path transformation
 - **Encryption**: AES encryption/decryption for file data with random keys and IVs